treeverse/lakeFS/design/open/repository-operations-error-handling.md

 ## Challenges
 ### CreateRepository
 `CreateRepository` operation create a `Repository` entry, a default `Branch` entry and first `Commit`.
 All DB operations are executed under a single transaction and so, a failure at a later step (e.g. `Commit` or `Branch` creation) is rolled back and the DB remains consistent and clean (i.e. No `Repository` DB Entry without correlated default `Branch` and first `Commit`).
 With KV in mind, the transaction protection is absent and the above transaction is translated to 3 stand-alone operations.
-A failure in a later step does not derive an automatic cleanup of the previously successful steps and so a failure in creating the default-branch will leave the DB with a Repository entry with no default-branch associated.
+A failure in a later step does not derive an automatic cleanup of the previously successful steps and so a failure in creating the default-branch (or any following step, for that matter) will leave the DB with a Repository entry with no default-branch associated.
 This Repository is unusable on one hand, and cannot be recreated on the other, as there is a "valid" repository entry in the KV Store

 ### CreateBareRepository
 `CreateBareRepository` is brought here as it uses the same logic to create the `Repository` entry.
 The `Repository` is created with neither a default `Branch` nor an initial `Commit`.
 At first sight, it seems that failure in `CreateRepositry`, after the `Repository` entry is created, can be treated as a successful `CreateBareRepository` but this is not the case, as `CreateBareRepository` is a plumbing command that is meant to be used alongside `RestoreRefs`.
 Creating a `bare Repository` is not part of the common usage of `lakeFS` and should be treated as such